linkedin/dynamometer/README.md

 # Dynamometer [![Build Status](https://travis-ci.org/linkedin/dynamometer.svg?branch=master)](https://travis-ci.org/linkedin/dynamometer)

+## Dynamometer in Hadoop

+Please be aware that Dynamometer has now been committed into Hadoop itself in the JIRA ticket [HDFS-12345](https://issues.apache.org/jira/browse/HDFS-12345).
+It is located under the `hadoop-tools/hadoop-dynamometer` submodule.
+This GitHub project will continue to be maintained for testing against the `2.x` release line of Hadoop, but all versions of Dynamometer which work with Hadoop 3 will only appear in Hadoop, and future development will primarily occur there.

 ## Overview

 Dynamometer is a tool to performance test Hadoop's HDFS NameNode.
 The intent is to provide a